HeyBlack233/RepeaterSoundMod/README.md

 ## Description

 RepeaterSound is a simple client side mod, the mod added sound events when some blocks are clicked.
+Requires [Fabric API](https://modrinth.com/mod/fabric-api)

 Currently supports repeater, redstone wire, daylight detector.
 The pitch of comparator sound can also be adjusted by the mod.